BracoZS/Raxer/README.md

 ![Descargar](https://img.shields.io/badge/Download-brightgreen?style=for-the-badge&link=github.com/BracoZS/Raxer)

 # License
 **Raxer** is free software.
-You are free to use it for any purpose - personal, commercial, institutional, or educational - and install it on as many computers as you like. <br>
+You are free to use it for any purpose, personal or commercial.
+And install it on as many computers as you like. <br>
 It´s under [MIT License](https://github.com/BracoZS/Raxer/blob/main/LICENSE). <!-- pegar el vinculo con control + shift + v -->